Identifiable Equivariant Networks are Layerwise Equivariant: Illustrative Experiments

 We train small MLPs of depth $4$ on CIFAR10.
 Between each pair of linear layers there is a nonlinearity, where the last two nonlinearities are always pointwise GELU, while the first nonlinearity is either pointwise Tanh or pointwise GELU.
 We consider two tasks -- autoencoding and classification -- differing by the degree of symmetry present on the output.
 Loosely speaking, a perfect autoencoder is expected to be equivariant under any transformation that maps a CIFAR10 image to a new image that looks like a CIFAR10 image.
 On the other hand, a perfect classifier is invariant under class-preserving image transformations.
 We focus on the simplest symmetry that is class-preserving, namely left-to-right mirroring.

 We train MLPs using mean-squared loss for autoencoding and cross-entropy loss for classification.
 During the second half of the training we add an equivariance loss.
 For autoencoding the equivariance loss is a mean-squared loss between $f(x)$ and $\mathtt{mirror}[f(\mathtt{mirror}[x])]$ and for classification it is a mean-squared loss between $f(x)$ and $f(\mathtt{mirror}[x])$, where $f$ is the neural network, $x$ is the input image and $\mathtt{mirror}$ is the function that mirrors images left-to-right.
+This loss does not impose an exact equivariance constraint on the model, nor does it impose any layerwise structure.
+It only encourages the learned function to become approximately equivariant on the data distribution.
 Further details on the experimental setup are presented in Appendix~\ref{app:experimental_details}.
-We study the trained networks qualitatively by looking at the $64$ filters learned in the first layer, as shown in Figure~\ref{fig:first_layer_weights}.
+We first study the trained networks qualitatively by looking at the $64$ filters learned in the first layer, as shown in Figure~\ref{fig:first_layer_weights}.

 In Figures~\ref{fig:autoencoder_tanh} and \ref{fig:classifier_tanh}, we see that the networks trained with a Tanh nonlinearity encode the left-to-right mirroring symmetry by using a combination of symmetric filters and filters that have either a mirrored copy or a mirrored and negated copy.
 This means that when the input is mirrored, this corresponds to a signed permutation matrix acting on the latent space following the first layer.
 Signed permutation matrices precisely constitute the intertwiner group of Tanh, so here we see a clear example of identifiability leading to layerwise equivariance.